refactor-group/.github/profile/README.md

 5. Contribute to defining cloud frontend project features and requirements
 + many more...

-If you’d like to join the project, please reach out to [Jim Hodapp](mailto:jim@jimhodappcoaching.com) and let him know that you're interested in practicing and contributing to the project.
+If you’d like to join the project and contribute to development, please see the [Getting Involved](#getting-involved) section above for more info.

+***

 <!-- LEARNING RESOURCES -->